FredericJacobs/crop_Artboard/README.md

 Now on the "Plugins" Menu Bar tab, click on Custom Script >> Settings gear >> Open Plugins Folder.

-Drag and drop the script that is in the archive you downloaded in that folder.
+Drag and drop the script (export.jstalk) that is in the archive you downloaded in that folder.

-Now when you hit "alt+command+C", it will copy your art board to the clipboard.
+Now when you hit "control+command+C", it will copy your art board to the clipboard.

 ### Set up the resizer that fetches the clipboard content from SketchApp and that serves it to Skala.